bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-updates-stratum-v2.md

 We'll have to see how that plays out.
 I think it's really good to have this infrastructure in place, though, to be used.
-But that was another request by Blue Wallet, and I believe they're experimenting with it right now.
+But that was another request by BlueWallet, and I believe they're experimenting with it right now.
 I know some other wallet developers, too, that are experimenting with it.
 So I look forward to seeing actual performance data and actually trying out prototypes and real wallets using this to just confirm that it really is performant.
 I think it will be based on our data so far, but it'll be nice to see the end user experience.